How to fix WebRTC leaks

 The news about this WebRTC IP leaking flaw has already gone mainstream:

-If you use a browser that supports WebRTC, such as Chrome/Chromium based browser or Firefox, you should fix this if you don’t want to expose your real IP online when using a VPN.
+If you use a browser that supports WebRTC, such as Chrome or Firefox, you should fix this if you don’t want to expose your real IP online when using a VPN.

-How to test if your browsers leaks your IP through WebRTC?
+How to test if your browsers leaks IPs through WebRTC?

 How to fix the WebRTC IP Leaks?